Electro-Magnetic Space-Time Duality for 2+1-Dimensional Stationary Classical Solutions: Dualities in D and Higher Dimensional Space-Times

-In this way we lifted the duality from a planar system to a $3+1$-dimensional system with cylindrical symmetry.
-As expected these sort of dualities are not possible for generic stationary solutions in four dimensions that do not possess cylindrical symmetry.
-In order to conclude it is enough to consider the remaining field components $\tilde{E}_{(4D)}^\varphi=\tilde{F}^{0\varphi}$ and $\tilde{B}_{(4D)}^\varphi=-\tilde{F}_{r\theta}$ which are maintained (up to sign changes) by the dualities~(\r{duality1}) and~(\r{duality2}).
+In this way the dualities are lifted from a $2+1$-dimensional system to a $3+1$-dimensional system with cylindrical symmetry.
+As expected it is not possible to generalize the dualities for generic stationary solutions to generic $3+1$-dimensional system that do not possess cylindrical symmetry.
+In order to conclude it, it is enough to consider the remaining field components $\tilde{E}_{(4D)}^\varphi=\tilde{F}^{0\varphi}$ and $\tilde{B}_{(4D)}^\varphi=-\tilde{F}_{r\theta}$ which are maintained (up to sign changes) by the field maps~(\ref{fieldmap1}) and~(\ref{fieldmap2}).

-It is interesting to note that a generalization is possible for $N$-form theories in higher dimensional space-times~\cite{Deser_03}.
+It is interesting to note that a generalization is possible for $N$-form theories in higher dimensional space-times~\cite{Deser_02}.
 For instance in $5+1$-dimensions, by considering the 2-form fields $E^{IJ}=F^{0IJ}$ and $B^{IJ}=\epsilon^{IJKLM}F_{KLM}/6$, under the duality $(t\to ix^5,\ x^5\to it)$ we obtain the map $E^{12}\leftrightarrow -iB^{34}$, $E^{13}\leftrightarrow -iB^{24}$, $E^{14}\leftrightarrow -iB^{23}$, $E^{23}\leftrightarrow -iB^{14}$, $E^{24}\leftrightarrow -iB^{13}$ and $E^{34}\leftrightarrow -iB^{12}$.

-We note that there is no relation of these dualities with the usual electromagnetic duality of the gauge fields~\cite{Jackson,Olive,Deser_01,Deser_02,Deser_03}.
-The original electromagnetic duality rotates the same components of the electric and magnetic into each other not mixing the space-time components of the fields.
+We recall once more that there is no relation of these dualities with the usual electromagnetic duality of the gauge fields~\cite{Jackson,Olive,Deser_01,Deser_02}.
+The original electromagnetic duality rotates the same components of the electric and magnetic into each other not mapping the space-time components of the fields as opposed to the dualities just discussed.